Working with Web Images

 Optimize an Image

-2. Select on the button in the middle of the page and select an image from your computer.
+- Select the button in the middle of the page and then select an image from your computer.

 Optional Resources